Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: 2D-to-3D Matching

 \subsection{Energy formulation}

-Given the 2D query shape $M\subset\IR^2$ and the 3D target shape $N\subset\IR^3$, we call a mapping $\phi\colon M\to N$ a \emph{2D-to-3D matching} if it is an immersion, \ie, if $d\phi$ is of maximal rank.
-The goal of this paper is it to find a 2D-to-3D matching that sets points that look alike into correspondence.
+Given the 2D query shape $M\subset\IR^2$ and the 3D target shape $N\subset\IR^3$, we search a continuous mapping $\phi\colon M\to N$. $\phi$ is a proper \emph{2D-to-3D matching} if it is an immersion, \ie, if the differential $d\phi$ is of maximal rank at any point.
+This implies that the mapping itself is differentiable and cannot collapse into a single point anywhere, \ie, for any $x, y \in M$ such that $\phi(x) = \phi(y) = q$ there has to exist a point $z \in M$ in between $x, y$ for which $\phi(z) \neq q$ holds.

+The goal of this approach is to find a 2D-to-3D matching that sets points that look alike into correspondence.
 To this end let $f_M\colon M\to\IR^{k_M}$ and $f_N\colon N\to\IR^{k_N}$ be two different feature maps.
 We want to stress that the dimensions $k_M$ and $k_N$ do not need to agree.
-In order to measure the dissimilarity between the 2D feature $f_M(x)$ of $x\in M$ and the 3D feature $f_N(y)$ of $y\in N$, we assume a positive distance function $\dist\colon\IR^{k_M}\times\IR^{k_N}\to\IR_0^+$.
-This distance takes care of the difficult task of comparing 2D features with 3D features.
+In order to measure the dissimilarity between the 2D feature $f_M(x)$ of $x\in M$ and the 3D feature $f_N(y)$ of $y\in N$, we assume a positive distance function $\dist\colon\IR^{k_M}\times\IR^{k_N}\to\IR_0^+$ to be given.
+This distance takes care of the difficult task of comparing 2D features with 3D features but depends of course on the chosen features.
+A concrete choice for the features and distance functions is presented in Section~\ref{para:features}.
+Given the two feature maps $f_M$ and $f_N$ as well as the distance function $\dist$, we call a 2D-to-3D matching $\phi$ optimal if it minimizes the energy